gbv/coli-rich/README.md

 ## Requirements

 The application requires a modern browser (at least from 2017) with support of ECMAScript 2015 (ES6).
+Unit tests require at least Node 13.2.

 ## Development